mateuszchudyk/vscode-hexinspector/README.md

 ## Overview

-**HexInspector** is a [VS Code] extension displaying a hover with conversions of the pointed hexadecimal value.

-Supported conversions:
-  - Decimal
+**HexInspector** is an extension for [Visual Studio Code] provides fast and easy way to peek a hexadecimal value in different forms.
+The extension supports both `Little-Endian` and `Big-Endian` byte order.
+Hexadecimal values are recognized if they start with `0x` or `#` (e.g. `0x123`, `#1234`)

+Hexadecimal value is converted to:
+  - Decimal - unsigned and signed (only if the highest bit is set)
   - Binary
   - Float32
   - Float64
   - Char sequence

+Extension can be downloaded from the [Marketplace].

 ## Screenshot